cfbauer/padpub/wp-content/plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 2. Or we can give you a quote on premium email/phone support if you prefer to

 == Changelog ==

+= 2.0.4 =
+* Non-breaking spaces are converted to normal spaces on the description, because they aren't needed there and this way we can really trim the description

+= 2.0.3 =
+* Fixed WPML homepage custom description translation that was broken on 2.0
+* New default description field (WPML translatable) to be used on any website post / page / cpt / archive / search / ... that has an empty description, instead of using the homepage description like we were using until now
+* Fixed some PHP notices and warnings
+* Small tweaks on the settings page

 = 2.0.2 =
 * Fixed a PHP Notice on WPML root pages (Thanks @marcobecker)